 There is a gate (often referred to as Portal Miralles) and wall that was built by Antoni Gaudí in 1901-1902 to the entrance of the former Miralles Estate, home of industrialist Hermenegild Miralles.
 The house is long gone but the entrance gate and a small amount of the rubblework wall still exist leading to a quiet pedestrian street.

-The gate has a great lobular arch and was designed for the entrance of horse-drawn carriages, and further down there is also a small pedestrian entrance to the right (normally gated).
+The gate has a great lobular arch and was designed for the entrance of horse-drawn carriages.
+Further down there is a small pedestrian entrance to the right (normally gated).
 On top of the entrance gate is an iron cross, which you’ll also find in some of Gaudí’s other works.
 The wall fragment and gate have been restored and reinforced over the years, so some parts are not original.

 A bonus is that you’ll also find a bronze statue of Antoni Gaudí here by sculptor Joaquim Camps.